SharePoint- Instant Access Anywhere

 Powerful collaboration capabilities…

 SharePoint has some of the most powerful collaboration capabilities available on the market.
-Co-authoring allows multiple employees to work on the same document at once, while also having access to all associated project documentation, so they can easily refer to any relevant information about a specific project at any time.
+Co-authoring allows multiple employees to work on the same document at once, while also having access to all associated project documentation.
+These restricted users can easily refer to any relevant information about a specific project at any time.
 There is also an approval option which prevents permanent changes from being made without the approval of a manager.
 Applications such as Yammer provide a platform for different areas of the business to work informally within your SharePoint sites, as well as being a powerful communication tool for sharing your successes.
 Once you’ve experienced them, the collaborative possibilities of SharePoint will soon become indispensable to your business, and will significantly improve productivity.

 …without compromising proprietary information

 Security and governance come as standard

 SharePoint has a wealth of security features to ensure your data is protected.
 User access permissions can be locked down at a granular level – from the entire site down to an individual user.
 Lists and document libraries can be individually tailored with unique permissions so staff can only see the information they need.
 Versioning and auditing can be switched on as required, so any changes made will always have a historical record.
 You can also share externally, and decide to what extent documents can be viewed or edited.
 Storage and auditing policies combined with expiration settings ensure that records are kept for the length of time mandated by the government.
 Meanwhile, sensitive documentation can be kept from prying eyes – ensuring that you’re compliant in all areas of data protection, including the 2018 change to GDPR law.

 Instant communication results in increased productivity